 I can imagine that some of you who read this post might feel weighed down.
 Maybe you recognize yourself?
 Or maybe you are thinking of a dear friend or family member who you know suffers from certain symptoms?
 Regardless, the intention is not to scare, but I want to inform about how common it is for people to suffer from NDS and why we do not want to end up in this situation.
 At the same time, there is a lot we can do by identifying pre-motor and pre-neurological symptoms at an early stage before ending up in a disease that unfortunately does not have a positive outcome.
 In the last part, I will go through what research shows how functional and lifestyle medicine can help with early cognitive impairment.

 All Nordic Wellth nutritionists work according to the same model.
 We have developed well-developed guidelines to ensure that all consultations maintain the same high standard, regardless of which therapist you go to.
-In addition to solid university education from England, all therapists are coached by me so that our thinking in the consultation process is homogeneous.
+In addition to solid training from England, all therapists are coached by me so that our thinking in the consultation process is homogeneous.
 This way of working has been very successful for our clients.
-With us, you are in good hands, so if you suffer from chronic symptoms, just book an appointment no matter where in the country you live.
+With us, you are in good hands no matter where in the country you live.

 Live well, be well!